find your perfect LLM program

 Mini-pupillages

 In the UK and other countries where the legal profession is split between solicitors and barristers, many barristers chambers offer the chance of mini-pupillages to students to get a taste of what being barristers involves.
-This can be found through contacts you have developed while you are at law school and they are also advertised on places like this.
+This can be found through contacts you have developed while you are at law school and they are also advertised on places like the Chambers Student website

 Insight days